A brief guide for first-time users

 Functionize delivers the first autonomous, AI cloud-based testing platform.
 This guide will help you get started.
 We’ll show you how to create tests, how to run tests across all major browsers including mobile devices (beta) and how to view the results of the tests.
 We’ll also explain how Functionize ensures that tests are self-maintaining and explain how things like 1-click updates work.
 Finally, we’ll briefly touch on API and load testing with Functionize.

 Right from the start, Functionize makes life easy for you.
-Our Adaptive Language Processing (ALP) test creation engine is powered by NLP (Natural Language Processing).
-That means you can simply create your test in plain English, upload it to our system and your test will be created for you.
+Our NLP (Natural Language Processing) engine means you can simply create your test in plain English, upload it to our system and your test will be created for you.
 The system understands commands based on keywords (“SCROLL down the page and VERIFY that the buy now button is shown”) as well as natural language (“The top menu bar should be the full width of the page”).

 After the test has been generated, you have the chance to approve it or tweak it step by step.